Flowopoly

 15:00 to 16:00

-In the final hour of the workshop, we examine how 'ought-to-be' flow metrics (for example, if your average inflow is 4.5 patients per day, and your average fullness needs to be 74.2 patients, your average length of stay needs to be 16.5 days) can be introduced, embedded and monitored on an ongoing basis in real life settings.
+In the final hour of the workshop, we examine how 'ought-to-be' flow metrics (for example, if your average inflow is 4.5 patients per day, and your average fullness needs to be 74.2 patients, your average length of stay needs to be 16.5 days) can be introduced, embedded and monitored on an ongoing basis in real life hospital settings.